10 things that you need to know about the Mega Moolah slot

 - When was Mega Moolah first released and who was the first winner?

 Microgaming first released the Mega Moolah slot way back in 2006 with the promise that it would be a slot that would always offer a top prize of over a million in your local currency as the top prize.
-The game was played by players for over a year before the first big jackpot prize was won.
+The game was well received by players and it was in 2007 whern the first big jackpot prize was won.

 The mobile version of Mega Moolah was launched in 2012 and playing the game via mobile devices has become the favourite among players.